Atharv777/plutonium-wallet/README.md

 Seamless onboarding of new users into the cryptocurrency space using Safe's Onramp Kit.

 - Fund Transfer:
-Transfer funds effortlessly to a single recipient or multiple recipients simultaneously.
+Transfer funds effortlessly to a single recipient or multiple recipients simultaneously without paying any gas fees.

 - Smart Contract Deployment:
-Deploy smart contracts directly through the the bot interface using Solc.
+Deploy smart contracts directly through the the bot interface.

 - Multi-Account Management:
 Create and manage multiple accounts within the wallet for enhanced flexibility.